5.2.4 Why savings rates differ

 The Internet Savings account can offer higher rates due to the lower costs of managing the account.
 Despite this, some people will still choose the most basic Instant Access account, mainly because it provides plenty of flexibility, with instant access using a cash card, so that money can be accessed night or day.
 The downside is the lower interest rate on offers.

 The ISA (Individual Savings Account) is not subject to tax so all savers get the full (or gross) amount of interest.
-To encourage saving, the annual limit of investments in ISAs was raised to £15,000 per person from July 2014.
-The radio excerpt above covers this development.
-For the 2016/17 tax year, the annual limit is £15,240 – the same as for 2015/16.
+To encourage saving, the annual limit for investments in ISAs is £20,000 per person in 2018/19.

 A new savings scheme for those on low incomes was also unveiled in March 2016 with those on in-work benefits who save £50 per month for up to 4 years getting a 50% (up to a maximum of £1200) top up from the government.